honeybox-boutique/django-ecommerce/README.md

         guestSendPromos = models.BooleanField(default=False)

-How to manage the site
+## How to manage the site

-Common tasks:
+### Common tasks:

-Add product for sale
+#### Add product for sale

-  Add product itself
+     -Add product itself
-  Add product colorset (productcolors in admin site)
+     -Add product colorset (productcolors in admin site)
           Colorset is a set of images that correspond to a product color
                e.g. Test Top - Red
-    Add product colorset images
+     -Add product colorset images
           find colorset in productcolors admin page
           upload images as desired.
 First image will be displayed on listing

-  Add product pricing
+     -Add product pricing
+     # if you want to be able to add item to cart, add purchase for product
-  Record product stock purchases
+     -Record product stock purchases
+     # product and category level discounts can be added in pricing>pdisctounts/cdiscounts
-  Add product discount
+     -Add product discount
-  Add product category discount
+     -Add product category discount
+     # sale level discounts can be added in pricing>sdiscounts.
+You will have to create salediscountcondition for sale discount.
+That code is really hacky and will need to be changed in the future probably.
-  Add sale discount
+     -Add sale discount

-How to add a product to be displayed for sale on category page

-1. Add product in admin/products